marcelpetrick/DevNotes/BeenThereSeenThat/20230927_AWS_UG_Munich_September_Event/README.md

 # Architecting Highly Available, Multi-Region Applications
-* Viktoria Seeman, previously Mendix, now DevRel, came from California
+* Viktoria Semaan, previously Mendix, now DevRel, came from California
-* Marten Smeets and Ravi Singh from Mendix as well, subsidiary of Siemens
+* Maarten Smeets and Ravi Singh from Mendix as well, subsidiary of Siemens
 * "Everything fails, all the time" CTO Werner Vogels
 * mitigation with failover in case something fails - quite clever; softens the impact
 * 99.99% availability